Consensys/doc.teku/docs/how-to/use-external-signer/use-web3signer.md

 --validators-external-signer-url=http://localhost:9000
 ```

-The command line:
+The command line specifies the following:

-- Specifies the validator public keys for which Web3Signer signs attestations and blocks using [`--validators-external-signer-public-keys`](../../reference/cli/index.md#validators-external-signer-public-keys).
+- the validator public keys for which Web3Signer signs attestations and blocks using [`--validators-external-signer-public-keys`](../../reference/cli/index.md#validators-external-signer-public-keys)
-- Specifies the URL of the Web3Signer client using [`--validators-external-signer-url`](../../reference/cli/index.md#validators-external-signer-url).
+- the URL of the Web3Signer client using [`--validators-external-signer-url`](../../reference/cli/index.md#validators-external-signer-url)

 :::note